OpenTechSchool-Brussels/AI-for-robots-and-swarms/Setting-up.markdown

 In order to check if ARGoS is well installed, just type `argos3 --version`, a green text should appear with the version name of currently installed ARGoS.

 ##b) ARGoS Simulator
 ARGoS is a multi-physics robot simulator easily customizable by adding new plug-ins.
 It can simulate large-scale swarms of robots of any kind efficiently.
 Its accuracy aims to be as close as possible to real simulation, making it the perfect first step before porting your code on real robot.
 ARGoS doesn't work on its own, you need to feed him 3 stuff:

-* The robot brain (either C++ code or, as in our case, Lua code);
+* the robot brain (either C++ code or, as in our case, Lua code);
-* An environment code (only in C++), either to update the world information or to add more visuals;
+* an environment code (only in C++), either to update the world information or to add more visuals;
 * and last, a .argos (XML) file describing the experimental setup.

 The environment code (loop functions) will be given to you when needed, nothing to worry or care much about.
 While the .argos files will be given to you too, we will refer to it sometimes and you might even want on your own to make a few modifications to the experimental setup (changing the number of robots in the arena, the position of places of interest, etc. etc. ).
 We hope the files we provide are sufficiently commented for you to be able to work it out on your own.
 Last, and most important: the brain of the robots.
 This is what we'll be mainly working on in this workshop.